WinterSnowfall/chiatter/README.md

 ## If I used the chia CLI installer how do I get chiatter working?

-Assuming `~/chia-blockchain` is the folder where you've installed the chia-blockchain and  `~/chiatter` is the folder where you've deployed chiatter, you need to go through the following steps in order to set up chiatter:
+Assuming `~/chia-blockchain` is the folder where you've installed the chia-blockchain, you need to go through the following steps in order to set up chiatter:

 **1.** Enable the chia python venv: